armin-fx/BandedScad/doc/debug.md

 #### echo_list [^][contents]
 [echo_list]: #echo_list-
-Echo every entry from a list into the console.\
+Echo every entry from a list into the console.
 Every entry will start in a new line.
 As module or as function to generate the text for `echo()`.

+_Arguments:_
 ```OpenSCAD
 echo_list (list, txt, pre)
 ```